knuckerr/rlinenum/README.md

-Sure, here's a README file for the provided code:

----

 # Rlinuem

 Rlinuem is a tool for performing enumeration scanning, process monitoring, and inotify-based folder watching.
 This utility provides a command-line interface for initiating different functionalities and exporting results.